 Students in our graduate programs enjoy small personal classes taught by an experienced EME faculty who are internationally recognized for their research contributions.
 In addition, students have access to a variety of research laboratories and computational facilities within the department.
 Upon graduation, our students achieve a near 100% job placement rate as our alumni stand at the forefront of energy and environmental engineering with careers in industry, academia, and government.

 For More Information

-For more information about our graduate programs and department, check out the links to the right.
-If you still have questions, please contact Tatyana Kalinchuk, Graduate Staff Assistant, at: firstname.lastname@example.org.
+For more information about our graduate programs and department, check out the links to the left.
+If you still have questions, please contact Sue Hyde, Graduate Program Coordinator, at: firstname.lastname@example.org or 814-863-0373.